nvim-telekasten/telekasten.nvim/README.md

 The last one, `tkHighlight`, has nothing to do with links but I added it anyway, since I like highlighting text when taking notes 😄.

+I also like the navigation buttons of the calendar to appear less prevalent, so I also redefine the `CalNavi` class.

 You can assign colors to the new syntax groups in your `init.vim`:

 ```vim